Last Updated: June 3, 2025 by TRUiC Team

-To start an LLC in CT, you'll need to file a Certificate of Organization with the Connecticut Secretary of State, which costs $120.
-You can apply online, by mail, or in person.
+To start an LLC in Connecticut, you’ll need to pick a suitable business name, choose a registered agent, and file your Certificate of Organization with the Connecticut Secretary of State.
+The cost to form an LLC in Connecticut is $120.

 Step 1: Name Your Connecticut LLC